HeRC-Global/mapping_inequalities_in_health_service_coverage_in_Africa/Report.md

 ## Methodology

 - The researchers used household survey data from 2000 to 2020 across multiple African countries.
-- They examined 14 essential health indicators, including immunization, antenatal care,family planning and child treatment services.
+- They examined 14 essential health indicators, including immunization, antenatal care, family planning, and child treatment services.
 - Using geospatial statistical models, they created maps showing variations in health service coverage both between and within countries.
 These maps helped visualize areas with the weakest access to care and how coverage changed over time.

 ### Key findings